jimm/www-ellisislandband-net/index.md

 # Ellis Island
 Rock that'll get you moving!

 Ellis Island is based in Fairfield, CT.
-See the links above to check out our schedule, contact us, or take a look at what kind of music we play.
+Check out our [schedule](schedule.html), contact us, or take a look at what kind of music we play.

 Obligatory Covid-19 Update: Stay safe, wash your hands, and wear a mask.
 We want you to stay healthy so we can all have fun together again soon!